Mainali1/The-Planning-Bord/docs/TECHNICAL_STACK.md

 3.  **IPC Bridge:** Service invokes `__TAURI__.core.invoke("get_products", args)`.
 4.  **Rust Execution:**
     -   Tauri routes the call to the `get_products` function in `lib.rs`.
-    -   Rust executes a SQL query using `rusqlite`.
+    -   Rust executes a SQL query using `postgres` client.
     -   Results are serialized to JSON.
 5.  **Response:** JSON data is returned to Blazor, deserialized into `PagedResult<Product>`, and rendered.